luizbon/luizbon-hugo/content/blog/are-you-prepared-for-your-next-job-interview.md

 - Hiring processes

 ## Why do companies do technical interviews
-There's no regulation on the IT industry like on other as Medicine where professionals need to pass a test and proof they'll not kill someone.
+There's no regulation on the IT industry like on other as Medicine where professionals need to pass a test and prove they'll not kill someone.
-Unless you're making a medical app or coding an aeroplane computer, you're probably not putting anyone life in danger.
+Unless you're making a medical app or coding an aeroplane computer, you're probably not putting anyone's life in danger.
 You'll most likely write code for a website or similar experience.

 Even if there was a regulatory entity, the IT industry is so broad and fast-evolving that professionals will need to update their tests regularly.
 Also, by the time the test is ready, the technology is already old.
 To make sure a candidate know what their CV's states, the best option for companies is to do their own tests.

-To access the candidates' skills the companies need someone to run those tests, that's when it comes into play the interviewer.
+To access the candidates' skills the companies need someone to run those tests, that is when the interviewer comes into play.

 ## The interviewer
 Just thinking about interviewer most of the people will think about someone smart and want to make you fail.